 - Provide funds to the department for reasonable costs incurred in obtaining payment of the damages for injury to, or destruction of, coral reefs, including administrative costs and costs of experts and consultants.
-Such funds may be provided in advance of recovery. - Pay for restoration or rehabilitation of the injured or destroyed coral reefs or other natural resources by a state agency or through a contract to any qualified person. - Pay for alternative projects selected by the department.
+Such funds may be provided in advance of recovery of damages if the department determines; - Pay for restoration or rehabilitation of the injured or destroyed coral reefs or other natural resources by a state agency or through a contract to any qualified person; or - Pay for alternative projects selected by the department.
 Any project shall be selected on the basis of its anticipated benefits to the residents of Florida who used the injured or destroyed coral reefs or other natural resources or will benefit from the alternative project.